tmartin-m/datafun-04-notebooks/01-machine-setup/03c-windows-install-python-git-vscode.md

 code --version
 ```

-## Multiple Versions of Python
+## ADVANCED: Multiple Versions of Python

+This is not typically needed.
-If you need to add an earlier version of Python (e.g. to use with complex tools such as Kafka or Spark), install additional Python versions like so:
+Only continue with this section if you need to add an earlier version of Python (e.g. to use with complex tools such as Kafka or Spark).

+In that case, we can install additional Python versions like so:

 ```powershell
 winget install --id Python.Python.3.11.11